dv-lse/fdi-patent-innovate/data/narrative.md

 #
 What motivates big companies to invest abroad?
 Why would they set up a factory or a research laboratory outside of their home country?

 They want to tap into the specific qualities of a region: they are seeking **regional strategic assets** [4].
 For instance, the Japanese car manufacturer Nissan decided in 1984 to build a plant in Sunderland, in the North East region of the UK.
-There are several other European localities that Nissan could have chosen: Lazio and Piedmont in Italy, or Nord-Pas-de-Calais in France are regions that were roughly as rich, populous and educated as the Noth East.
+There are several other European localities that Nissan could have chosen: Lazio and Piedmont in Italy, or Nord-Pas-de-Calais in France are roughly as rich, populous and educated as the Noth East.

 #
-But Nissan chose the North East for reasons beyond the obvious characteristics of a region: the North East had many sophisticated auto part supliers, it was easier to do business there than in France or Italy, and it could benefit from fiscal arrangements.
+But Nissan chose the North East for reasons beyond the obvious characteristics of a region: the North East had many sophisticated auto part supliers, it was easier to do business there than in France or Italy, and Nissan could benefit from fiscal arrangements there.

 #
 Similarly, the Dallas-based technology company Texas Instrument decided in 1985 to establish a software design facility in Bangalore, India.
-On paper, the Bangalore region looked very similar to nearby Punjab in Pakistan, or to
+On paper, the Bangalore region looked very similar to nearby Punjab in Pakistan, or to the Zheijiang province in coastal China at that time.

+#
+What made the balance tilt in favour of Karnataka, the Indian state where Bangalore is, is its unique concentration of tech talents and its institutions.

-For innovative activities, firms typically seek 3 types of strategic assets: specialised knowledge that is only present in this area, innovation-prone economic conditions [5] and favourable local institutional arrangements and norms [6] like a strong enforcement of intellectual property rights and patent law for instance.
+More generally, innovative firms typically seek 3 types of strategic assets: specialised knowledge that is only present in this area, innovation-prone economic conditions [5] and favourable local institutional arrangements and norms [6] like a strong enforcement of intellectual property rights and patent law for instance.

 [4]: http://www.tandfonline.com/doi/abs/10.1080/09654313.2015.1129395?journalCode=ceps20 "Crescenzi, Pietrobelli & Rabelloti (2016)"